JJ-Ju/multi-cli/docs/extension.md

 gemini extensions install https://github.com/google-gemini/gemini-cli-security
 ```

-This will install the Gemini CLI Security extension, which offers support for a `/security:analyze` command.
+This will install the Ionesco CLI Security extension, which offers support for a `/security:analyze` command.

 ### Uninstalling an extension